vkacherov/azure-app-service-workshop/lab4/README.md

 npm init
 ```

-Boostrap the Express framework (pick defaults and agree to overwrite the destination by typing 'y')
+Bootstrap the Express framework (pick defaults and agree to overwrite the destination by typing 'y')

 ``` bash
 express